 Our FDA-approved FemiLift laser procedure helps women revitalize sensitive feminine tissue.
 After FemiLift, women feel tighter, more lubricated and report increased intimate satisfaction.
 It helps with mild stress incontinence too.
 And their partners can feel the difference as well.

-Over 50% of women have dryness and pain after menopause.
+Over 50% of women have dryness after menopause.
 In addition, a number also report pain during sexual intercourse.

 50% of new moms report urinary leakage.
 20% report increased looseness that wasn't there before giving birth.